rkelly310/Refactoring-Smells-Demo/README.md

 <!-- ABOUT THE PROJECT -->
 ### About The Project

-This project is designed for a lab environment within a Test Automation and Behavior-Driven Development course.
-Students will build out a feature file, a series of step definitions, a Specflow test runner class to test a basic webdriver application that utilizes the preexisting Lambda lab to test its To-Do List functionalities.
+This project is designed for a lab environment within a Working With Legacy Code course.
+Students will download, build and execute the simple example project, and follow the instructions below to locate numerous poorly written code fragments.
+Students will then use the preexisting test methods as well as create new methods to clean and organize the smelly codebase.
-To view individual requirement solutions, review the steps below.

 ### Built With